 Romania’s capital, Bucharest, really should be top of your travel list of 2019!
 The city is full of recent history, beautiful green space, charming architecture and hipster bars but this guide is not boasting about Bucharest – it is going to tell you why you should escape the city.
 Day trips from Bucharest include lots of attractions from castles to coastlines, spit cake to sandy beaches – keep reading to find out more about the best independent and guided tours from Bucharest.
+If you are doing these day trips independently, do check out our road trip packing list before you drive.

 - Day Trips From Bucharest